Tag

 Along with the new 32-inch QD-OLED, Alienware also launched a new 27-inch QD-OLED this year at CES.
 It manages to exceed expectations, presenting compelling competition to the LG’s 27-inch UltraGear OLED.
 The 27-inch display introduces third-gen QD-OLED technology, significantly enhancing color accuracy out of the box while retaining the impressive brightness characteristic of QD-OLED displays.
 With a higher refresh rate and a fairly low price point at $900, the 27 QD-OLED outshines most monitors in its category, making it a standout choice for almost all types of users.
 The monitor’s sleek design, including a hexagonal stand with efficient cable management, adds to its premium feel, although the bezels are slightly thicker than some competitors.

-In terms of specifications, the 27 QD-OLED boasts a 2560 x 1440 resolution, a peak brightness of 1,000 nits in HDR, and a remarkable 360Hz refresh rate with FreeSync Premium Pro and Adaptive Sync.
+In terms of specifications, the 27 QD-OLED boasts a 2560 x 1440 resolution, a peak brightness of 1,000 nits in HDR, and a remarkable 360Hz refresh rate with AMD FreeSync Premium Pro and Adaptive Sync.
 The monitor’s response time of 0.03ms (GtG) coupled with OLED’s near-instantaneous response makes it exceptionally smooth for gaming.
 The color accuracy is outstanding, with an average Delta-E of 0.46 in the standard picture profile.
 Alienware’s inclusion of a customizable illuminated logo and number on the back adds a touch of flair.
 With a market-leading three-year warranty covering burn-in, the 27 QD-OLED emerges as a top-tier gaming monitor that successfully builds upon the strengths of its predecessor.

 Marvel's Spider-Man running on the Samsung Odyssey OLED G8.